 If you run your own business, whether it’s a physical or online business, your brand reputation depends on how you treat your customers.
 While it’s easy to think that, as business owners, we’re always committed to delivering the best experience we possibly can to our clients, unless we think about this strategically, we may miss some key interactions.

 What is ‘customer experience’ and why is it important for my business?

-.
 It’s important because someone who has a positive relationship with you is more likely to become a regular and loyal customer.
 And it goes without saying that if you want your customers to be loyal, you have to invest in keeping them happy.
 Focusing on the customer experience you deliver day in day out in your business should be one of the key elements of your customer retention strategy.
-This is something I mentioned in my previous post, Six ways to retain your loyal customers.

 Having a customer experience strategy allows you to keep a close eye to all the ways your clients interact with your business, from the moment they first come across your flyer or your Facebook ad to when they book their first class, session or consultation with you.
 Focus on keeping them happy, and they’ll continue to do business with you (and therefore become more valuable to you) and recommend you to friends and family.